 I’ve got a SAR.
 What do I do now?

 The first thing to do is check your timings.
 When did the request come in and how long do you have to respond?
 Do you need extra time?
 Next, reply to the data subject and acknowledge the request.
 Then start gathering the data.
 Once the data has been gathered, it will have to be assessed.

-How long do I have to reply to the SAR?
+How long do I have to respond to a subject access request?

 Generally, you have 30 days but can have longer (up to an additional 60 days for a total of 90 days) for lengthy or complex requests.
 Be aware that holding a large amount of data doesn’t necessarily allow for more time.

 What do information do I have to disclose?

 SARs can be quite complex.
 There are legal exemptions which mean that some data is not disclosed and there are legal presumptions which mean that some data is likely disclosed.
 Each document and it’s data has to be assessed.
 You can’t use a blank rule on all the different types of data or documents nor can you have a ‘sod it, I’m sending everything because it’s too much work to go through all the data’ approach.
 With SARs, you’re damned if you disclose too much and damned if you disclose too little.